-The rapid growth in Instagram influencer marketing has led to constant changes: what worked a few years ago may no longer work today.
-Whereas in the past, it has been popular to do one-off collaborations and work with one or two major influencers in order to achieve more visibility on social media – now the trend is increasingly shifting towards long-term influencer partnerships.
+The rapid growth in influencer marketing has led to constant changes: what worked a few years ago may no longer work today.
+One of the strongest trends is one-off collaborations being replaced with long-term influencer partnerships and brand ambassadorship.

 There’s a good reason for that: long-term collaborations are more convenient for both parties.
 They require less time, seem more trustworthy, and bring better results.
 Here’s why it is so!